SHIINASAMA/roxy/README.md

 ## Apply Awesome-doxygen-css

-Doxygen can not overwrite option via cli, You may set options by manually:s
+Doxygen can not overwrite option via cli, You may set options by manually:

 ```ini
 GENERATE_HTML=YES